kkipngenokoech/veltech/README.md

 3. Logging service for application errors$ git push production
    fatal: 'production' does not appear to be a git repository
    fatal: Could not read from remote repository.

-Please make sure you have the correct access rights and the repository exists. the@Alchemy:~/Documents/programming/veltech$ 4.
-Use of a UI library for a polished-looking application e.g. Tailwind, Bootstrap, Foundation,Material, Bulma etc
+4. Use of a UI library for a polished-looking application e.g. Tailwind, Bootstrap, Foundation,Material, Bulma etc

 ## TECHNOLOGY USED:

 1. Material UI
-2. ReactJS
+2. NextJS
 3. Tailwind CSS

 design isnpiration for the landing page [design](https://dribbble.com/shots/23437431-Banking-Website-Landing-Page-Design)